How to Update an SQL Table from Excel: Complete Guide

 • A built-in conflict detection system enables safe and easy collaboration.

-• When sharing the document with others, they can be given an Editor role to disable the Design mode to protect the Excel sheet set up that you’ve created.
+• When sharing the document with others, they can be given a Data Editor role to disable the Design mode to protect the Excel sheet set up that you’ve created.

 Automatic Lookup of key values from other tables

-Databases contains relations, and a table with keys relating to other tables can be hard to update manually.
+Databases contain relations, and a table with keys relating to other tables can be hard to update manually.

 When updating a SQL Server table from within Excel, SQL Spreads can lookup those key values in other tables and show drop-down lists where the user can select a readable text instead of a keys value.
 When the changes are saved to the database, the looked up key will be saved to the database.